-Back in January when the finalists for 2011 induction into the Pro Football Hall of Fame were announced, I thought we’d made some progress, since, unlike last year, nobody really batted an eyelash that Art Modell wasn’t on the list.
-I figured that retired Washington Post columnist Len Shapiro and Baltimore radio personality Nestor Aparicio had been the last two people on earth who didn’t understand the rule that if you rip history’s most beloved pro football franchise away from its home for no reason but your own self interest, you don’t get to be in pro football’s Hall of Fame, even if you’re otherwise the best guy there is.
+Back in January when the finalists for 2011 induction into the Pro Football Hall of Fame were announced, it seemed that great progress had been made when, unlike in the prior year, nobody really batted an eyelash that Art Modell wasn’t on the list.
+It seemed that retired Washington Post columnist Len Shapiro and Baltimore radio personality Nestor Aparicio had been the last two people on earth who didn’t understand the rule that if you rip history’s most beloved pro football franchise away from its home for no reason but your own self interest, you don’t get to be in pro football’s Hall of Fame, even if you’re otherwise the best guy there is.

 But as long as the Baltimore Ravens franchise exists, there’s always the danger that someone in those parts will look past this rule about halls of fame and go on and say something thunderingly regressive about Art Modell.
 Which is to say that the fact that Modell signed Ozzie Newsome’s paychecks for the better part of two decades makes this a little bit easier understand.